-Offenses of arrest were classified by the U.S. Marshals into their four-digit offense codes.
-These were then aggregated into the offense categories shown in the tables.
+- warrant offense were used to construct the tables. - 5) The offense classification codes used by the U.S. Marshals Service were aggregated into the categories shown in tables 1.1-1.3 and table 1.8.
 These categories are similar, but may not be directly comparable, to categories used in other tables of this Compendium.